photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 The fisherman empties the bucket into the lake and waits patiently.
 A few minutes go by and nothing happens.
 The game warden says, "So where are the fish?"

 The fisherman replies, "What fish?"

+# Calendars

+What fruit do calendars eat?

+Dates

+# Sand

+Why was the sand wet?

+Because the sea weed.

+# Bee hair

+What do you call a bee with bad hair?

+A FrisBee.

+# Little Grape

+What did the grape say after the farmer stepped on it?

+Nothing, it just let out a little whine!

+# Astronomer

+Why did the astronomer dump ground beef on his head?

+He wanted a meatier shower!

+# Two beers

+A man walks into a bar with a big slab of asphalt in his backpack.
+He says to the bartender, "I’ll take a beer, and one for the road."

+# Star Wars Christmas

+How did Darth Vader know what Luke and Leia got him for Christmas?

+He felt his presents.

 # Chicken Coup